zadok8216/CampusUeaEnd/README.md

 ## App description
 App for registering the UEA campus with its respective location.
+Contains two screens.